-Iranian authorities arrested and imprisoned at least 1.7 million of their own people in the Tehran area over the past four decades, and many were executed, a new report says.
+Iranian authorities arrested and imprisoned at least 1.7 million of their own people in the Tehran area over the past four decades, and many were executed, a 2019 report says.

 The findings are based on a leaked Iranian file that details the judicial proceedings over 40 years.
 Islamic fundamentalists overthrew Iran’s government February 11, 1979.

 The information exposes “the scale of the lies that the regime has orchestrated about judicial persecution in Iran for decades,” Reporters Without Borders said in a press statement.